-The higher the rating, the more dangerous th conditions and the greater the consequences if fire starts.
+The higher the rating, the more dangerous the conditions and the greater the consequences if a fire starts.
 No Rating No action required.
-Remain alert and abide by loca seasonal laws and regulations.
+Remain alert and abide by local seasonal laws and regulations.
 Moderate Plan and prepare.
 Most fires can be controlled.
 High Be ready to act.
 Fires can be dangerous.
 Extreme Act now to protect your life and property.
-Fires wis spread quickly and be extremely dangerous.
+Fires will spread quickly and be extremely dangerous.
 Catastrophic For your survival, leave bush fire risk areas.
-If a fir starts and takes hold, lives are likely to be lost.
+If a fire starts and takes hold, lives are likely to be lost.